-6.4.1 Human Factors Testing
+4.4.1 Human Factors Testing

-Human factors testing is conducted to demonstrate that the product can be used by the intended or foreseeable users without serious use errors or problems, for the intended or foreseeable purpose, and under the expected or foreseeable use conditions.
-The testing should be comprehensive in scope, adequately sensitive to capture errors afforded by the design of the user interface, and the results must be generalizable to real-world use by consumers.
-The human factors testing should be designed such that:
+Human factors testing is conducted to demonstrate that the product can be used by the intended or foreseeable users without serious use errors or problems, for the intended or foreseeable purpose, and under the expected and foreseeable use conditions.
+The testing should be comprehensive in scope, sensitive enough to capture errors afforded by the design of the user interface, and the results must be generalizable to real-world use by consumers.
+Testing should be designed such that:

-- The test participants represent the realistic (actual) users of the product. - At a minimum, all critical tasks are performed during the test. - The product user interface represents the final design. - The test conditions are sufficiently realistic to represent actual conditions of use.
+• The test participants accurately represent the actual users of the product.

+- At a minimum, all critical tasks are performed during the test. - The product-user interface represents the final design. - The test conditions are sufficiently realistic to represent actual conditions of use.